A little bit about Seashell Trust jobs

 Other benefits include:

-• Use of our on-site gym, fitness classes, and state of the art swimming pool
+• Access to our on-site inclusive gym, fitness classes and swimming pool.

 • Cycle to work scheme.